-Or put your word on something you use often, like a mug or a t-shirt.
+Or put your word on something you use on a daily basis, like a mug, a t-shirt or a bathroom mirror.

 Now that you know what a word of the year is, why you should have one, how to choose one, how a word of the year has helped me and how you can be reminded of it, you are ready to make next year the best year ever.